wp-plugins/anti-spam/readme.txt

 == Frequently Asked Questions ==

-= Does Anti-spam plugin works with Jetpack comments? =

-Anti-spam plugin does not work with [Jetpack comments](http://jetpack.me/support/comments/).
-Jetpack comments use iframe to insert comment form and it is impossible to access it via javascript because of security reasons.
-If you use Jetpack comments - you should find some other plugin to block spam.

 = How does Anti-spam plugin work? =

 Two extra hidden fields are added to comments form.
 First field is the question about the current year.
 Second field should be empty.